Support for families, young people, the elderly, people affected by natural disaster and remittance management

 To meet the needs and difficulties of families and the most vulnerable social groups, Intesa Sanpaolo guarantees innovative financial solutions, by also adhering to different types of support initiatives at the banking system level, such as the set-up of guarantee funds and the option of a temporary suspension of the payment of mortgage instalments for households affected by job losses or pay cuts.

-We offers mortgages to priority individuals at favourable conditions ranging from exemption/cancellation of the substitute tax, to the possibility of accessing high Loan To Value (LTV) also with the guarantee of the State and the benefit of very competitive rates.
-In 2021, 4,488 mortgages of a value of almost 500 million euro were issued.
+Also in 2022, the Bank offered mortgages to priority individuals at favourable conditions ranging from exemption/cancellation of the substitute tax, to the possibility of accessing high Loan To Value (LTV) also with the guarantee of the State and the benefit of very competitive rates.
+As at December 2022, almost 39,000 mortgages were disbursed with a value of about 5 billion euro.

 The Group also signed up to the Agreement for women victims of violence which ABI and the main trade unions also signed.
 For women included in certified security programmes, who are in economic difficulty, the agreement provides for the suspension of repayment of the principal in mortgages and personal loans for a period of 18 months.
 When signing up to the Agreement, the Bank also provided for the suspension of the entire instalment to offer greater support.
 In November 2021, the protocol was extended for a further two years.